Skip to main content

 Jollof Rice

-Particularly popular rice dish eaten across West Africa.
-Rice cooked with palm oil, tomato paste and onions, to which other vegetables and meat or fish are added.
-There is debate about the most authentic way to prepare jollof rice - some recipes add different combinations of seasoning and spices.
-Another point of contention is whether rice should be cooked directly in the sauce or par-boiled separately first.
-Guinea-Bissauan version has unique local character.
+A rice dish eaten right across West Africa.
+The rice cooks with palm oil, tomato paste, and onions, with vegetables and meat or fish added in.
+Cooks argue endlessly over the right way to make it: which seasonings and spices belong, and whether the rice should cook straight in the sauce or be par-boiled first.
+The Guinea-Bissau version has its own local character.

 Calulu (Fish Stew)